Can I Swim After Adding Pool Stabilizer? Safe Wait Times

 1. Use a 5-gallon bucket filled with warm pool water

-2. Add stabilizer slowly while stirring continuously - use 1 pound per 3,000 gallons of pool water
+2. Add stabilizer slowly while stirring continuously - follow manufacturer dosing instructions based on your current and target CYA levels (typically 1 pound per 3,000 gallons raises CYA by approximately 13 ppm)

 3. Stir for 5-10 minutes until granules are completely dissolved